Skip to main content

 2000: Creation of the FSA and commitment to openness and transparency

 The FSA was created as an independent government department working across England, Wales, Northern Ireland and Scotland to protect public health and consumers’ wider interests in relation to food.
-It was established after several high-profile outbreaks and deaths from foodborne illness.
+We were established after several high-profile outbreaks and deaths from foodborne illness.

 2005: Launching ‘Safer Food, Better Business’ to make food hygiene easier for small businesses